ds4geo/ds4geo/Course Information.md

-An overview of the course structure and content can be found here: https://https://github.com/ds4geo/ds4geo/blob/master/Course%20Overview.md
+An overview of the course structure and content can be found [here](Course%20Overview.md)